 The city centre has many attractions.
-Museums are largely free in Edinburgh (The People’s Story, Museum of Edinburgh, Writer’s Museum, National Museum of Scotland, Museum of Childhood) and art galleries include City Art Gallery, Fruitmarket Gallery, Dovecot Studios and Talbott Rice Gallery in Edinburgh University.
+Museums are largely free in Edinburgh.
+For example, The People’s Story, Museum of Edinburgh, Writer’s Museum, National Museum of Scotland, Museum of Childhood.
+Free art galleries include City Art Gallery, Fruitmarket Gallery, Dovecot Studios and Talbott Rice Gallery in Edinburgh University.
 The Scottish Parliament has free tours and is in a prime location next to Arthurseat for fantastic city views.
-On Calton Hill are monuments to commemorate Edinburgh’s maritime history, the Collective art gallery and next to Dean Village is the Museum of Modern Art.
+On Calton Hill are monuments to commemorate Edinburgh’s maritime history, the Collective art gallery and finally, next to Dean Village is the Museum of Modern Art.

-If you’re a sucker for Harry Potter, you can also do a self-guided tour around the spots that inspired JK Rowling – Greyfriar’s Kirkyard, Victoria Street, Spoon restaurant (where she wrote some of the books).
-Take time to explore Edinburgh’s Closes which are narrow streets that contain hidden gardens, courtyards, restaurants, bars and museums.
-You’ll also find local recommendations and downloadable local tours with a company called Hidden Trax.
+If you’re a sucker for Harry Potter, you can do a self-guided tour around the spots that inspired JK Rowling.
+For instance, you can visit Greyfriar’s Kirkyard, Victoria Street and Spoon restaurant (where she wrote some of the books).
+Secondly, take time to explore Edinburgh’s Closes which are narrow streets that contain hidden gardens, courtyards, restaurants, bars and museums.
+Finally, you’ll also find local recommendations and downloadable local tours with a company called Hidden Trax.

-You’ll find the main shopping streets are Princes Street for your high street chains, Rose Street for more chain and the odd independent shop and George Street for designer clobber.
+You’ll find the main shopping streets are Princes Street for your high street chains, Rose Street for more chains and the odd independent shop and George Street for designer clobber.
 Branch out and buy local!
-Down the colourful and ‘Insta/Harry Potter’ famous Victoria Street you can draw comparisons with Diagon Alley and visit independent food vendors, vintage shops and Scottish designers.
-That stretches into the Grassmarket which also has a fantastic local market on Saturday’s.
-The new Edinburgh Arches next to Waverley station also offer chic bars, cafes and independent shops in a space reclaimed by local residents.
+Down the colourful and ‘Insta/Harry Potter’ famous Victoria Street you can draw comparisons with Diagon Alley.
+Visit independent food vendors, vintage shops and Scottish designers.
+Victoria Street stretches into the Grassmarket which also has a fantastic local market on Saturday’s.
+Finally, the new Edinburgh Arches next to Waverley station also offer chic bars, cafes and independent shops in a space reclaimed by local residents.